 Yet, there's an alternative mindset and strategy that can actually prove tremendously enlightening and instructive.
 A mindset and strategy that can even see us begin to add a little Pixar-inspired magic to our own life.

-Emotions are data, not decrees
+Data, not decrees

 The mindset underlying this approach is the awareness that emotions are data, not decrees.
 Therefore, we accept that jealousy — being an emotion — can provide us with profound insight (data), but doesn't then have to dictate (decree) our subsequent experience.